 We work across denominations & tribes to build partnerships in the body of Christ and serve God’s work wherever we are given opportunity.

-Chalmers Institute exists to provide excellent theological and practical resources to equip men and women to exercise faithful Biblical leadership in the church and in society.
+Chalmers Institute provides a relational, home-based learning environment with instructors, resources and programmes to help men and women exercise faithful Biblical leadership in church and in society.

 16 Hepburn Gardens, KY16 9DD

 Don't be shy.
 Let us know if you have any questions!